ii-95/Measuring_OCED_thesis/README.md

 The project requires python and can be run by following the steps below:

-1) Install required packages contained within /backend/requirements.txt using tool of choice.
+1) Install required packages contained within /requirements.txt using tool of choice.
+Ideally use Python 3.11 to avoid dependency conflicts.

 2) Configure user inputs in /inputs.env.
 Fields which require you to choose from options have the options mentioned above them in the inputs.env file.